accelazh/accelazh.github.io/_posts/2019-10-28-In-Memory-DB-and-Recent-Paper-Reading.md

         n. related materials
             1. The Power of Two Choices in Randomized Load Balancing    [2001, 1072 refs] https://www.eecs.harvard.edu/~michaelm/postscripts/tpds2001.pdf
-                1. the result is so obvious and foundamental today. it's the key of tail latency reduction customer can select d out of n total servers to join in the shortest queue d = 2 is exponentially better than d = 1. d = 3 is constant factor better than d = 2.
+                1. the result is so obvious and fundamental today. it's the key of tail latency reduction customer can select d out of n total servers to join in the shortest queue d = 2 is exponentially better than d = 1. d = 3 is constant factor better than d = 2.
                     1. actually clients may cache queue status for available data copy to choice to best one